Minecraft IRL: How to Build a 3D Steve with Perler Beads (Pattern Included)

 In this guide, we will show you exactly how to turn digital voxels into a physical masterpiece that snaps together like a real-life puzzle.

 Creating a 3D figure used to mean guessing colors and struggling with loose joints.
 Not anymore.
 You can skip the guesswork and use our AI pixel art generator right now.
-It is the fastest way to turn any skin into a precise blueprint and download your own custom Minecraft Perler Bead Patterns PDF.
+It is the fastest way to turn any skin into a precise blueprint and download your own custom Minecraft Perler bead patterns PDF.

 Ready to build?
 Here is everything you need to know, from the gear list to the perfect melting technique.